-- In 1857 Dante Gabriel Rossetti, one of the Pre-Raphaelites, won a commission to decorate the inside of the Oxford Union library.
-He asked Burne-Jones, William Morris, Valentine Prinsep and J. R. Spencer Stanhope to assist.
-Unfortunately none of them understood fresco techniques and the oil paint they used was peeling from the walls before that had even finished.
-The influential art critic John Ruskin described them as "all the least bit crazy and very difficult to manage." - The fresco is in very poor condition today and during the day the light coming through the skylights renders them virtually invisible.
+- In 1857 Rossetti won a commission to decorate the inside of the Oxford Union building.
+He asked Burne-Jones, Morris, Valentine Prinsep and J. R. Spencer Stanhope to assist.
+Unfortunately none of them understood fresco techniques and the oil paint they used was peeling from the walls before that had even finished. - The fresco is in very poor condition today and during the day the light coming through the skylights renders them virtually invisible.